jaguzmana/jaguzmana/README.md

-## Hello!, I'm Jorge
+# Hello!, I'm Jorge
----
-I am a university student, I am currently attending the Undefined Shell Bootcamp to acquire the skills of a Full-stack JavaScript Developer.
+I am an undergraduate student, I am currently taking the Undefined Shell Bootcamp to acquire the skills of a Full-stack JavaScript Developer.

 ---
 ## Following is just a *Markdown Practice*: